mrsarm/django-coleman/README.rst

 Requirements
 ------------

-* Python 3.5+ (tested with Python 3.6).
+* Python 3.6+ (tested with Python 3.6 and 3.10).
-* Django 2.2 and other dependencies declared in the ``requirements.txt`` file (use virtual environments!).
+* Django 3.2 and other dependencies declared in the ``requirements.txt`` file (use virtual environments!).
 * A Django compatible database like PostgreSQL (by default uses the Python's built-in SQLite database for development purpose).